 Losing Word document as a result of accidental close up of the software can be frustrating.
 Should you not have a way around it, you will have to start all over again and you'd end up writing the same content twice.
 The wasted effort and time aren't easy to chew.
-Therefore, if you follow the necessary steps in recovering the content, then you’re sure to save your strength.
+Therefore, to save your strength, follow the necessary steps below.

 There are ways to recover Word documents and "Recovering Unsaved Documents" is one of them.
 It can help restore your lost documents in no time.
 All you need do is follow the steps to be listed below.